TheBirdsAreSpies/Letterboxd_APy/README.md

 # Letterboxd APy
 Reimplementation of the private Letterboxd api in Python.
 This is based on website scraping so please, handle it with care!
 This is **much slower and much less convenient** than native api calls.
+Whenever possible use the native export function letterboxd provides.
+This will create multiple csv files you can read from (and is - in fact - much faster).

 This is still WIP and loads of functions are still missing - expect encountering lots of bugs.
 There probably will also be changes in the methods signatures.